-A member of the PBC tap technician crew and also an understudy in the brewery, Corey loves serving brews with a smile.
+A member of the Phoenix tap technician crew and also an understudy in the brewery, Corey loves serving brews with a smile.
 Corey moonlights as a paramedic for a local fire department.
 When asked about his favorite brews, he said “Yeah, I like IPA’s”

 Mysterious is one way to describe Margot, elegant, beautiful and rock solid knowledgeable about beer would be others.
 In addition to being a beer goddess, Margot is also Scott’s muse.
 Liking to keep things local, her favorite beer is the 419.